Your chosen production method for cultivating cannabis often determines your container size, whether vertical or outdoor growing.

 Bottom line – an economical and automation compatible growing solution often used as a starter pot.

 Blow mold containers are the next step down in terms of strength and durability from injection containers.
-Many feature ribbed sides for additional strength, sturdy corners to avoid cracking and a wide base for additional stability when relocating plants in your operation.
-They feature side and bottom drainage – both high or low depending on your irrigation practices.
+Many feature ribbed sides for additional strength, sturdy corners to avoid cracking, and a wide base for additional stability when relocating plants in your operation.
+In addition, they feature side and bottom drainage – both high or low, depending on your irrigation practices.
 While blow mold containers can be reused multiple times, their side rib construction makes them unsuitable for automated equipment due to denesting issues.
 However, if you’re looking for a large capacity, blow mold containers often come in sizes up to 65 gallons.

 Bottom line – if you need middle-of-the-road strength in a larger size and aren’t concerned about automation limitations, blow mold containers are your choice.

 Injection containers are designed for strength and longevity over their blow mold and thermoform counterparts.
 This enables them to be reused multiple times with the ability to withstand the environmental elements of growing outdoors for extended periods.
 As a result, they’re an ideal choice for growers who cultivate plants bound in resin containers (for some duration) exclusively outdoors.
 Injection containers are manufactured with thick walls and heavy bottom construction, featuring large drain holes ideal for outdoor irrigation.
 In addition, injection containers are automation friendly as labor shortages force growers to implement automated equipment to offset labor costs.